The National Question and Autonomy: “Nation” and “nationality”

 In The National Question and Autonomy Luxemburg drew a distinction between the 'nation' (political) and 'nationality' (cultural), arguing that because of society’s class divisions, a "nation", as a homogeneous social and political entity, could not exist.
 There was thus no such thing as 'national self-determination', a formulation she described as consisting merely of 'metaphysical phrases'.
 'Nations' have no 'will' of their own, and if this purported 'will' is simply the will of the majority, such a principle cannot be accepted by revolutionaries because nations were created as the result of economic processes and class struggles, not by majority voting.
 “Nationality” in the sense of a distinct cultural reality in language, art and literature, on the other hand, was something she readily acknowledged, without agreeing that it conferred any political rights.

 Poland, Lithuania and Ukraine

-Despite this, Luxembourg recognised that the harshness of Russian rule in Poland meant a solution of the national question could not wait for the victory of socialism.
+Despite this, Luxemburg recognised that the harshness of Russian rule in Poland meant a solution of the national question could not wait for the victory of socialism.
 Luxemburg therefore hesitantly accepted the case for the territorial autonomy of Poland within the Russian empire.
 Interestingly she did not accept a similar case for the autonomy of Lithuania.
 Her main argument in favour autonomy in Poland was that the territory had 'its own bourgeois development, urban life, intelligentsia, its own literary and scholarly life', whereas she maintained that Lithuania was a mixture of different nationalities culturally dominated by a Polish minority.
 Her judgement of Ukraine was even harsher: she saw it as a country 'without any historical tradition and without any national culture', hence that Ukrainian nationalism was 'a mere whim, a folly of a few dozen petit-bourgeois intellectuals'.